CALL NOW

 It is not always possible to collect this information at the scene of an accident, especially if there are serious injuries.
 Try to collect contact information from all drivers involved so you can follow up later.

-Mercury Auto Insurance Coverage And How It Affects Lawsuits
+Mercury Auto Insurance Coverage and How It Affects Lawsuits

 Mercury Auto Insurance offers five different types of insurance coverage that can affect an accident victim’s personal injury claim or lawsuit.